raccoon-hero/terrarium-microverse/README.md

 ## FMU Configuration 📦

-This simulation relies on **FMU files** for dynamic creature behavior, and have corresponding **Modelica source files** (`.mo`) for testing purposes.
+This simulation relies on **FMU files** for dynamic creature behavior, and has corresponding **Modelica source files** (`.mo`) for testing purposes.
 These `.fmu` files are necessary for the proper functioning of the creatures and should be organized as follows:

 ```plaintext
 fmus/